Freemium mobile market in shambles.

 Anonymous

-Their parents' phones have them set up, but you know that, you slimy garden gnome.
+Their parents' phones have them set up, but you know that, you slimy israelite.

 Anonymous